Capture of the Rosily Squadron: Battle

 On 9 June, at 3 PM, a division of Spanish gun and mortar boats and the batteries erected on the Isle of Leon and at Fort Louis commenced hostilities against the French ships with steady fire, which was kept up until nightfall.
 The Spaniards had even requested that two ships of the line, Principe de Asturias (112) and Terrible (74), help them.

 On the following morning, the 10th, the cannonade recommenced and continued until 2 PM, when the French flagship, Héros, hoisted a flag of truce.
-Shortly afterwards Vice-Admiral Rosily addressed a letter to Morla, offering to disembark his guns and ammunition, but to retain his men and not hoist any colours.
+Shortly afterwards Vice-Admiral Rosily addressed a letter to Morla, offering to disembark his guns and ammunition but retain his men and not hoist any colours.
 These terms were considered unacceptable, the Spaniards prepared to renew the attack upon the French squadron with an increase of force.
-On the 14th, at 7 AM, an additional battery of 30 long 24-pounders were ready to act and numerous gun and mortar vessels took up their stations.
+On the 14th, at 7 AM, an additional battery of 30 long 24-pounders was ready to act and numerous gun and mortar vessels took up their stations.
 The French ships struck their colours, which in the course of the forenoon, were replaced by those of Spain.

 The British were impatient spectators of this action.
 Admiral Collingwood, who commanded the blockade of Cádiz, made an offer of co-operation, but his offer was refused by the Spanish.
-It was enough for them that the British should prevent the fleet from escaping; they were not disposed to give them any claim to a prey which would be captured without their aid.
+It was enough for them that the British should prevent the fleet from escaping, but they were not disposed to give them any claim to a prey which could be captured without their aid.

-The French suffered little human loss, the Spaniards had only four men killed.
-As it was impossible for the French to offer much resistance, and certain of the success of his attack, Morla did not wish to employ more violent means of destruction, such as heated shot.